scarlatti/roseingrave/README.md

 - `"folder"`: The id of the Google Drive folder to save the created spreadsheets.
 A value of `null` means the root folder.
   - A folder id can be found from the link in the address bar while the folder is open: `https://drive.google.com/drive/folders/FOLDER_ID`.
 Be sure to remove any unnecessary values after `?`, such as `?resourcekey=`.
-- `"title"`: The title of the spreadsheet, or the format of the title for `"volunteerSpreadsheet"`, with the format string `"{email}"` (at most once) representing the email of the volunteer.
+- `"title"`: The title of the spreadsheet.
 - `"publicAccess"`: The public access of the spreadsheet.
 It can either be `null` (restricted), `"view"`, or `"edit"`.
 Unknown values will default to `null`.